adonisjs/lucid.adonisjs.com/content/docs/models/crud_operations.md

 ### fetchOrCreateMany

 The `fetchOrCreateMany` is similar to the `firstOrCreate` method, but instead, you can create more than one row.
-The method needs a unique key for finding the duplicate rows and an array of objects to persist (if missing inside the database).
+The method needs an array of objects to persist (if missing inside the database) and a unique key for finding the duplicate rows.

 ```ts
 import User from '#models/user'